IQ404/FinalProject-CSC8503/README.md

 It currently looks like [this](AboutTheProject.pdf).

-<ins>NOTE</ins>: I am planning to seriously polish it in the near future.
+<ins>NOTE</ins>: I am planning to seriously polish this project in the near future.